saori-eth/hyperfy/docs/ref/Player.md

 Prompts the player to share their screen, and then casts it to all video nodes that have a matching `.screenId` property.

+### `.setVoiceLevel(level)`

+Overrides the players voice chat level to `disabled`, `spatial` or `global`.

+By default all players have the voice level defined in the world settings menu, but `.setVoiceLevel` allows apps to override it using any logic needed.

+Calling `player.setVoiceLevel(null)` removes the current apps override and reverting to the world setting (unless another app is overriding it).

+**NOTE:** Changes stack with priority, so if two apps have set a voice level, the higher priority level takes precendence.
+Global is the highest priority.

+Must be called on the server for security reasons.